David Peralta Player Props: Dodgers vs. Pirates

 David Peralta At The Plate

-- Peralta has eight doubles, a triple, five home runs and 12 walks while hitting .286.
+- Peralta has nine doubles, a triple, five home runs and 12 walks while hitting .290.

-- Peralta enters this game on a eight-game hitting streak.
-During his last games, he's hitting .533.
+- Peralta will look to extend his nine-game hitting streak.
+He's batting .471 over the course of his last outings.

-- Peralta has picked up an RBI in 28.4% of his games this year, with more than one RBI in 11.9% of his games.
-He has also plated three or more runs in one contest.
+- Peralta has driven in a run in 20 games this year (29.4%), including eight games with more than one RBI (11.8%).
+He has also driven home three or more of his team's runs in one contest.

-- In 20 of 67 games this season, he has scored, including multiple runs once.
+- In 21 of 68 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.